speakeztech/mlir-tutorial/docs/tutorials/07-folders-constant-propagation.md

 4. **Replacement** - Replace the original operation with the constant
 5. **Propagation** - Let other operations fold using this new constant

-This isn't just local optimization—it's a **cascade**.
+This isn't just local optimization, it's a **cascade**.
 One folded operation creates new constant operands for other operations, which fold in turn, which creates more constants, etc. The program progressively simplifies.

 ## Local vs Global Optimization: SCCP and Canonicalization